AtanasovAtanas/pb-interactive-csharp/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 Area = 25
 ```

-We shall explain in detail how to write programs in C#, why we need to define a class and why we need to define a method Main() a bit later.
-Now, assume that the C# language requires all the above code in order to execute a sequence of command.
+We shall explain in detail how to write programs in C# and why we need to define a class
+and why we need to define a method Main() a bit later.

-In order to write commands, we should know the syntax and the semantics of the language which we are working with, in our case – C#.
-Therefore, we are going to get familiar with the syntax and the semantics of the language C#, and with programming generally, in the current book, by learning step by step code writing from the simpler to the more complex programming constructions.
+In order to write commands, we should know the syntax and the semantics of the language which
+we are working with, in our case – C#.
+Therefore, we are going to get familiar with the syntax
+and the semantics of the language C#, and with programming generally by learning step by step
+code writing from the simpler to the more complex programming constructions.

 [image src="https://github.com/AlenPaunov/pb-interactive-csharp/blob/master/assets/intro-to-programming-1.png"/]
 [/slide]